ruslanmv/ruslanmv.github.io/_posts/2022-02-14-How-to-use-Google-BigQuery-to-create-Dashboard.md

 Hello everyone, today  I want to show you how to use Google Data Studio to create an Interesting BI dashboard by using BigQuery.
 What I want to discuss is how to use **BigQuery** to create a BI Dashboard by using **Google Data Studio**.

+Let us assume that you are working in a company where you have to to **track, analyze** and **report** one dataset that is daily updated on key performance indicators that your company requested to you.
+You can perform this by using  **business intelligence dashboard**.

+A **BI dashboards** typically visualize data in charts, graphs and maps which helps stakeholders understand, share and collaborate on the information.

+For this project we wil use **Google Cloud Platform** as a cloud solution.
+This problem also can be solved by using **Amazon Web Services** or **Microsoft Azure** which will be a subject of another blog post.

 ## Introduction

 ![](../assets/images/posts/2022-02-14-How-to-use-Google-BigQuery-to-create-Dashboard/logo.jpg)

 **BigQuery** is a serverless, cost-effective and multicloud data warehouse designed to help you turn big data into valuable business insights.
 BigQuery is a fully-managed, serverless data warehouse that enables scalable analysis over petabytes of data.
 It is a Platform as a Service that supports querying using ANSI SQL.
 It also has built-in machine learning capabilities.